rwth-i6/returnn/docs/getting_started/data.rst

   In the future, we probably should make this more explicit by using the :class:`returnn.tf.util.data.DimensionTag` object instance explicitly.

-* The logic to define the default time/feature axes can be ambiguous in some cases.
+* The logic to define the default time/feature axes can be ambiguous in some (rare, exotic) cases.
   Thus, when you use ``"axis": "T"`` in your code, and the tensor has multiple time/spatial axes, it sometimes can lead to unexpected behavior.
+  This might be a problem also for all layers which operate on the feature dim axis, such as :class:`returnn.tf.layers.basic.LinearLayer` and many others.
+  (Although in most cases, there is no ambiguity about it...)

 * There are sometimes cases where layers are dependent on the order of the axis.
   Examples: